3 dead, 4 hospitalized in suspected drug overdose

-PITTSBURGH (AP) — Three people were killed and four others were hospitalized early Sunday in what police said appeared to be a mass drug overdose.
+PITTSBURGH (AP) — Three people died and four others were hospitalized early Sunday in what police said appeared to be a mass drug overdose.

 The victims, all men, appear to have taken narcotics at the same time and in the same place in an apartment on Pittsburgh’s South Side, authorities said.
 It wasn’t immediately clear which drug or combination of drugs was involved.
 Investigators were interviewing survivors at the hospital.